-Since energy and mass are related based on the following equation:
+Hence, energy and mass are related based on the following equation:

 The actual mass is less than the sum of individual masses of the constituent neutrons and protons in every situation because energy is ejected when the nucleus is created.
-This energy consists of mass which is ejected from the total mass of the original components and called as mass defect.
-This the mass is missing in the final nucleus and describes the energy liberated when the nucleus is made.
+This energy consists of mass which is ejected from the total mass of the original components and is called a mass defect.
+This mass is missing in the final nucleus and describes the energy liberated when the nucleus is made.

 Mass defect is determined as the difference between the atomic mass observed (Mo) and expected by the combined masses of its protons (mp, every proton has a mass of 1.00728 AMU) and neutrons (mn, 1.00867 AMU).